top of page

 Maybe you missed the red flags up front.
 Maybe you were short on cash that month and ignored the red flags up front.
 Maybe everything seemed a-ok in the beginning, but as time progressed, you found yourself in a situation that was less than ideal?
 Maybe it's a combination of all of the above!
 However you found yourself in this situation, this blog post is going to walk you through not only how to recognize it, but also how to fix it!

 Here's a quick run down so that you can see if you're dealing with a difficult client.
-A difficult client is one who:
+A difficult client might be one who...

-➡️ Is always demanding and never satisfied.
-This type of client may be constantly making complaints, expecting immediate responses and never satisfied with the solutions provided.
+➡️ Is demanding and never satisfied.
+This type of client may be constantly making complaints, expecting immediate responses and never satisfied with the solutions you provide.

-➡️Is always late on payments.
+➡️Is continuously late on payments.
 You feel like you're in bill collector mode three weeks a month.
 I mean, how many follow up emails or invoices can you send to one person?

 ➡️Ignores your boundaries.
 You've specifically asked them not to DM you on Instagram, and they continue to do so.
 You've told them that you need to have email copy 72 hours in advance to meet a deadline, yet they continue to send the copy over to you with less than 24 hours notice.